optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 It turned out that when set to the global form, it is identified quickly and without any interference with matching or non-matching letters of the local level.
 When set to identify parts (i.e. small letters), the picture was different.
 First, the responses were slower.
 Second, in the case of heterogeneous stimuli, responses were further slowed down and become less accurate.
 Obviously, _when we set ourselves up for granularity, we cannot always ignore global information_.

-Research on the relationship of global and local processing, tested with the Navona super letters, revealed a possible differential role for the posterior left and right hemispheres.
+Research on the relationship of global and local processing, tested with the Navona super letters, revealed a possible differential role for the posterior left and right hemispheres of the brain.
 In this case, the left hemisphere turned out to be more of a tuning regulator for details, and the right one for global outlines.
 The influence of emotions turned out to be extremely interesting: negative emotions, in contrast to positive ones, strengthened the attitude towards the perception of details.

 ### The Laws of Perceptual Organization